apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/task.md

 ##### Params

 - status: the status of asyncTasks
-- limit：the max number of tasks to return
+- limit: the max number of tasks to return

 ##### Method & Url